Please read first:

 None of the islands have an airport and all of them are accessible exclusively via boat.

 The easiest way to get to the islands is by boarding a ferry at Piraeus port.
-You can reach the Piraeus port by train (green line) from the city center of Athens.
+You can easily reach the Piraeus port via the metro from the city center of Athens (green and blue line) as well as from the Athens International Airport (blue line).
+After you get off at the Piraeus metro station, all you have to do is walk a few meters until you reach the port’s entrance.

 Apart from ferries, there are also hydrofoil boats departing from Piraeus to some of the islands.